About Riyukta Raghunath

 Riyukta Raghunath's Research

 Raghunath.
-R. (forthcoming 2021).
+R. (2020).
 Possible Worlds Theory and Counterfactual Historical Fiction.
 London: Palgrave Macmillan

 Raghunath.
 R. (2017).
 ‘Alternate History: Defining Counterparts and Individuals with Transworld Identity’ In Fantastika Journal 1(1), p.
 91-108.

 Raghunath.
 R., Anker.
 C., and Nortcliffe, A. (2016).
 ‘Are academics ready for Smart Learning?’ in British Journal of Educational Technology. doi:10.1111/bjet.12532.